-WORDS Ben Bolland.
-Seniors Chaplain, Stanthorpe Aged Care Service any of us remember 'What Would Jesus Do' (WWJD).
-It was so cool at one stage that my local Christian bookshop had significant issues with WWJD bands being shoplifted!
-Clearly some people were more interested in fashion than the question of what would Jesus do?
+any of us remember 'What Would Jesus Do' (WWJD).

+It was so cool at one stage

+that my local Christian

+bookshop had significant issues with

+WWJD bands being shoplifted!
+Clearly

+some people were more interested in

+fashion than the question of what would

 So, was Jesus nice?
-This may seem like an odd question, but the reason I want to explore this is that in our pluralistic world there is a temptation for Christians to present Jesus as nice in order to be winsome.
-After all, we want people to like Jesus, and a nice Jesus is not inoffensive.
-Indeed, there is significant pressure on Christians to be nice.
-Likewise, Jesus is not only Christian's Saviour; He is our Lord, He is our model, so if Jesus was nice, we should be nice.
+This may seem

+like an odd question, but the reason

+pluralistic world there is a temptation

+in order to be winsome.
+After all, we

+want people to like Jesus, and a nice

+Jesus is not inoffensive.
+Indeed, there

+to be nice.
+Likewise, Jesus is not only

+Christian's Saviour; He is our Lord, He

+is our model, so if Jesus was nice, we

+Jesus was nice, we need to define

+'nice'.
+The thesaurus defines nice as: